forhonourlx/NinjaTrader8_InteractiveBrokers_PacingDownloader/README.md

 ## NinjaTrader8 Download Module
 According to 'NinjaTrader8 - Historical Data - Load' module, users could choose:
 - Intervals: Tick / Minute / Day
+- Tick Types: Ask / Bid / Last
 - Start Date & End Date
-- Tick Types: Ask / Bid / Last
 to download historical data.

 ## Continuous Download Solution
 NinjaTrader8 is a "free"(as if no live trading) trading software, which has a nice database manager & downloader(able to export database) and well-tested connection with IB Gateway.
 This script mainly imports *pywinauto* to implement a automation of NinjaTrader8 UI to realize IB historical data continuous download.
+- For "Tick" data, requesting period would split into 30

 ## How to use